JocelynDaPrato/not_a_stanford_bunny/README.md

 - in Blender environment, the model is doing 3meter size.

 Licensing:
+- no right to sell.
 - Feel free to share, use, modify.
-- Just don't forget to credit me (Jocelyn Da Prato) and the Stanford Computer Graphics Laboratory
+- Just don't forget to credit me (Jocelyn Da Prato) and the Stanford Computer Graphics Laboratory.